StreamHPC/rocm-docs-spellcheck/README.md

 The hooks `mispelled-<language>` can be used to collect all mispelled words from all files, this can be useful for adding missing words to the word-list, after the legitimate mispellings have been fixed.
-Use it by running `pre-commit run mispelled-markdown.`
+Use it by running `pre-commit run --verbose --hook-stage=manual mispelled-markdown`

 ## Development Notes